 Hot and Cold describe the nature of a pattern, and their associated symptoms depend on whether they are combined with a Excess or Deficient condition.

 The most common situation in which there are manifestations of both Heat and Cold is when these patterns simply coexist.
 This is an extremely common situation in practice.
-For example, it is common for a person to suffer from Kidney-Yang deficiency (hence Deficient-Cold in the Kidneys) and Damp-Heat in the Bladder, or Spleen-Yang deficiency and Liver-Fire.
+For example, it is common for a person to suffer from Kidney Yang Deficiency (hence Empty Cold in the Kidneys) and Damp Heat in the Bladder, or Spleen Yang Deficiency and Liver Fire.

-We should therefore not be surprised when we observe contradictory Hot and Cold symptoms in practice: in most cases, they are due to the coexistence of Hot and Cold patterns.
-To return to the above example, if a patient suffers from Spleen-Yang deficiency, he or she may feel generally cold but have a red face and thirst.
+We should therefore not be surprised when we observe contradictory Hot and Cold symptoms in practice: in most cases, they are due to the coexistence of Heat and Cold patterns.
+To return to the above example, if a patient suffers from Spleen Yang Deficiency, he or she may feel generally cold but have a red face and thirst.

 In some cases there may be contradictory Hot and Cold signs and symptoms, one of them being due to a ‘false’ appearance.
 This usually only happens in extreme conditions and is quite rare.
 It is important not to confuse this phenomenon with common situations when Heat and Cold are simply combined, as described right above.

 For example, it is perfectly possible for someone to have a condition of Damp Heat in the Bladder and Cold in the Spleen.
 This is simply a combination of Hot and Cold signs in two different Organs, and does not fall under the category of False Heat and True Cold or vice versa.

 In cases of False Heat and False Cold, tongue diagnosis shows its most useful aspect as the tongue-body colour nearly always reflects the true condition.
 If the tongue-body color is Red it indicates Heat, if it is Pale it indicates Cold.